New Resident Rights at Nursing Homes

 The new regulations remained silent on 2 key nursing home features: Minimum staff-to- patient ratios and requiring facilities to have registered nurses on site 24/7 instead of the current requirement of 8 hours each day.
 Nursing homes must assess their own staffing based on their resources and residents' needs.

 If you or a family member is a resident in a long-term nursing facility and you suspect any type of negligence or abuse, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.